theunkn0wn1/uci-bootcamp-2021/src/python/comments.md

 Most languages have the concept of a `comment`, which are non-executable lines embedded into the source code, which can contain arbitrary text.

-> **Code is NOT self documenting**.
+> **Code is not self documenting**.

-While you may understand what you wrote at the time you did so, returning to the code at a later point in time, you may forget the context, intent, or implementation details over time.
-Comments are a form of documentation.
-Do yourself and anyone that ends up reading your code a favor and use comments to document your code as you write it.

-- It is easier to document code as its being written, than trying to reverse-engineer the code in post without that documentation.
+- It is easier to document code as its being written, than trying to figure out what a fragment of code is intended to do without documentation at a later point in time.

 ## Writing comments